Neguse announces candidacy for Democratic caucus chair - NewsBreak

 Letters to the Editor:

-Election deniers and threats to democracy John Calabrese wrote an interesting opinion in the News-Review on Sept.
+John Calabrese wrote an interesting opinion in the News-Review on Sept.
 20 about “election deniers” and pointing out that some Democrats in Congress voted against certifying the presidential election results in 2000, 2004 and 2016.
 Those are facts and I don’t dispute them and I agree with him that it only takes minimal research to uncover the truth.
-I just have a different perspective about these facts. ...
+I just have a different perspective about these facts.

 Comments / 0